-The provision ratio for 2023 is expected to be up to $\frac{90}{60}$ basis points., equivalent to up to EUR $\frac{900}{100}$ million.
+The provision ratio for 2023 is expected to be up to 60 at around 40 basis points.

-Against this background, the Management Board and the Supervisory Board of RBI proposed to the annual general meeting and the general meeting approved on 30 March 2023 to carry forward the entire net balance-sheet profit (Bilanzgewinn) for the financial year 2022 (EUR 387,571,029.32).
-However, the Management Board intends, taking into account the development of the capital ratios, regulatory requirements, the ongoing strategic considerations and, in particular, the capital position of RBI Group excluding Russia, to examine the possibility of a subsequent dividend distribution of up to EUR 0.80 per ordinary share entitled to dividend from the retained balance-sheet profit carried forward for the financial year 2022 in the current financial year 2023 and would then, if necessary, submit the distribution of a dividend to a separate (extraordinary) shareholders' meeting for resolution.
+Against this background, the Management Board and the Supervisory Board of RBI proposed to the RBI's annual general meeting and the general meeting approved of 30 March 2023 had resolved on 30 March 2023 to carry forward the entire net balance-sheet profit (Bilanzgewinn) for the financial year 2022 (EUR 387,571,029.32).
+However, according to the prevailing legal opinion, it is permissible to pass a repeated resolution on the appropriation of profits, at least if the general meeting is held before the end of the financial year.
+Therefore, the unappropriated net balance-sheet profit of EUR 387,571,029.32 carried forward will be available to the extraordinary general meeting convened for 21 November 2023.
+As already stated in the explanatory statement to the proposed resolutions for the annual general meeting on 30 March 2023 regarding the appropriation of profits and announced at the annual general meeting, the Management Board has reviewed the development of the capital ratios, regulatory requirements and ongoing strategic considerations and positively assessed the possibility of a dividend payment.
+Therefore, the Management Board and the Supervisory Board of RBI decided to propose to the extraordinary general meeting on 21 November 2023 to distribute a dividend of EUR 0.80 per ordinary share entitled to dividend, corresponding to a maximum distribution amount of EUR 263,151,696.80, and to carry forward to new account the unappropriated profit remaining after payment of the dividend. the Management Board intends, taking into account the development of the capital ratios, regulatory requirements, the ongoing strategic considerations and, in particular, the capital position of RBI Group excluding Russia, to examine the possibility of a subsequent dividend distribution of up to EUR 0.80 per ordinary share entitled to dividend from the retained balance sheet profit carried forward for the financial year 2022 in the current financial year 2023 and would then, if necessary, submit the distribution of a dividend to a separate (extraordinary) shareholders' meeting for resolution.